 ACT English: Grammar and Usage - Chapter Summary

 Brush up on your grammar basics to prepare for the ACT.
-This chapter is composed of lessons in the following:
+Among other topics, you'll review the definitions of personal, relative, reflexive, interrogative and possessive pronouns.
+This chapter is composed of lessons that will help you do the following:

 The chapter teaches how to identify these major parts of speech and use them effectively.
-The lessons provide practice with the actual testing methods used on the ACT.
+The lessons provide practice with questions similar to those found on the ACT.
 Our videos will help you review these concepts for success on the Grammar and Usage portion of the English Test.

 1. Subject-Verb Agreement: Using Uncommon Singular and Plural Nouns and Pronouns